Para Español, oprima aquí.

 The 24-Hour Toll Free Access Line at (888) 868-1649 is available to determine your need and eligibility for services.
 If appropriate, Access staff will refer you to the proper clinical team for further assessment.
 Entry into the programs listed below begins with the Access Line.

-ADMHS Adult Mental Health Services Sites (Clinics) provide specialty mental health services to adults.
-Based in Santa Maria, Lompoc and Santa Barbara, the clinics serve clients with serious mental illness and associated life impairments.
+Children’s Mental Health Services Sites (Clinics) provide mental health services to children, young adults and their families.
+Based in Santa Maria, Lompoc and Santa Barbara, clinics serve clients with serious emotional or behavioral disorders.

-Individual Network Providers are licensed mental health professionals contracted as Network Providers with ADMHS to provide short-term outpatient individual, family and group therapy for those whose mental disorders are less severe.
+Individual Network Providers are licensed mental health professionals providing short-term outpatient individual, family, and group therapy for those with less severe mental disorders .